khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - Time series: AmazonTimestream

 ## RDS
+- RDS makes it easy to set up, operate, and scale a relational database in the cloud.
+- It provides cost-efficient and resizable capacity while automating time-consuming administration tasks such as hardware provisioning, database setup, patching, and backups.
+- RDS allows you to create, read, update, and delete records without any item lock or ambiguity.
+- All RDS transactions must be ACID compliant(Atomic, Consistent, Isolated, and Durable) to ensure data integrity.
+  1. Atomicity requires that either transaction as a whole is successfully executed or if a part of the transaction fails, then the entire transaction be invalidated.
+  2. Consistency mandates the data written to the database as part of the transaction must adhere to all defined rules, and restrictions including constraints, cascades, and triggers.
+  3. Isolation is critical to achieving concurrency control and makes sure each transaction is independent unto itself.
+  4. Durability requires that all of the changes made to the database be permanent once a transaction is completed

 - Managed Postgres / Mysql / Oracle / SQL Server / DB2 / MariaDB
 - Provision